 Coddington began her career as a model in London’s swinging sixties.
-Having won a Vogue modelling competition she was featured in the magazine’s ‘young ideas’ section.
-Coddington or ‘The Cod’ as she became known, soon established herself on the London scene, thanks in no small part to Vidal Sassoon creating his iconic five point cut on her “incredible bones, and marvelous neck.”
+Having won a Vogue modelling competition she was featured in the magazine’s “young ideas” section.
+Coddington, or “The Cod” as she became known, soon established herself on the London scene, thanks in no small part to Vidal Sassoon creating his iconic five-point cut on her “incredible bones, and marvellous neck.”

 Coddington immediately excelled and continued to do so, working her way up the ranks at British Vogue to the position of senior fashion editor in 1976.
 In 1987 Coddington left Vogue to become design director at Calvin Klein .
-Klein would later go one record saying that Coddington was the first European fashion editor to fully appreciate American design.
+Klein would later go on record saying that Coddington was the first European fashion editor to fully appreciate American design.

 Her romantic, rich and detailed aesthetic is consistently rooted in powerful visual narratives that rely upon beauty, not allegory, to be compelling.
 Coddington’s vision and approach are at the very heart of the entire industry.

 Having spent a year in the halls of American Vogue, following its inhabitants, R.J.
 Cutler, director of The September Issue said, "Every billboard, fashion magazine spread, every advertisement we see today has been influenced by Grace Coddington."